Delayed Puberty in Indian Girls and Boys: Diagnosis & Treatment

 A time period of more than 5 years between the development of breast bud and the first period

-In addition to the first and second point, if a child starts their menstrual cycle long after the breast buds have developed, this can be called delayed puberty.
+In addition to the first and second point, if a child starts their menstrual cycle long after the breast buds have developed, a delay in puberty can occur.
 The reasoning for this may or may not be related to serious health conditions; a few people are simply late bloomers.
 It is crucial to understand that each body is unique and develops at its own pace.

 Puberty in boys also happens when the pituitary gland produces two hormones: the luteinizing hormone (LH) and the follicle-stimulating hormone (FSH).
 These hormones enlarge the testicles and produce testosterone (male hormone).
-If a child’s development does not fit into this timeline, it may be considered delayed puberty in Indian boys.
+If a child’s development does not fit into this timeline, it puberty may be delayed in Indian boys.

 No enlargement of testicles by age 14

 The first sign of puberty delay in boys are under-developed testicles.
 This can be easily noted during a physical exam.
 In some cases, the testes would have started to develop, but the penis remains small.
 This could suggest that sexual maturation can occur in the next 6-12 months.